Oswaldo Cabrera Player Props: Yankees vs. Rangers

-Oswaldo Cabrera -- .118 average over his past 10 games -- will be in action for the New York Yankees against the Texas Rangers, with Jacob deGrom on the mound, on April 28 at 8:05 PM ET.
+On Saturday, Oswaldo Cabrera (hitting .147 in his past 10 games) and the New York Yankees face the Texas Rangers, whose starting pitcher will be Nathan Eovaldi.
+First pitch is at 7:05 PM ET.

-He had a hitless performance in his most recent game (0-for-2) against the Rangers.
+In his previous game he had a one-hit performance (1-for-4) against the Rangers.

 Oswaldo Cabrera Game Info & Props vs. the Rangers